 What’s the average pay for a speech–language pathologist?

-View our SLP-submitted wage data, so you can be better informed.
-And share your wages with fellow SLPs, too!
+We collect SLP wage data, so you can be better informed.
+Share your wages too!

 Analyses and description of our dataset:

-As of May 15th, 2025, 911 of you provided us with your wage data, which has been incorporated into our calculator.
-Then below are summaries of the data as of March 15th, 2025, which included 738 of you:
+As of October 15th, 2025, 949 of you provided us with your wage data, which has been incorporated into our data explorer.
+Below are some select summaries and analyses that you may find useful:

 Pay